 Represented broker-dealer in parallel FINRA and state regulatory investigations into unauthorized trading and misrepresentations by a former financial advisor.

-Represented a broker-dealer and individual firm employees in a FINRA Enforcement investigation into the supervision of options-related trading.
+Defended a broker-dealer and individual firm employees from a FINRA Enforcement investigation into the supervision of options-related trading.

 Defended a broker-dealer in response to customer complaints dually filed with the SEC and FINRA raising allegations of embezzlement and failure to follow instructions.